Isoparametric hypersurfaces in Finsler space forms

 { \parskip .005 truein \baselineskip 3pt \lineskip 3pt

 {{\bf Abstract:} In this paper, we study isoparametric hypersurfaces in Finsler space forms by investigating focal points, tubes and parallel hypersurfaces of submanifolds.
-We prove that the focal submanifolds of isoparametric hypersurfaces are anisotropic-minimal and obtain the Cartan-type formula in a Finsler space form with constant $\mathbf{S}$-curvature and vanishing reversible torsion, from which we give some classifications on the number of distinct principal curvatures or their multiplicities.
-Moreover, we find that any Randers space form with vanishing $\mathbf{S}$-curvature has also vanishing reversible torsion and thus all the above results hold naturally. \vs{5pt}
+We prove that the focal submanifolds of isoparametric hypersurfaces are anisotropic-minimal and obtain the Cartan-type formula in a Finsler space form with vanishing reversible torsion, from which we give some classifications on the number of distinct principal curvatures or their multiplicities. \vs{5pt}

 \ni{\bf Key words:} Finsler space form, isoparametric hypersurfaces, focal submanifolds, Randers space, principal curvature, anisotropic mean curvature.}

 \ni{\it Mathematics Subject Classification (2010):} 53C60, 53C42, 34D23.} \parskip .001 truein\baselineskip 6pt \lineskip 6pt